Bulgarian resistance movement during World War II: Rise of the partisan force

 In the winter of 1941-1942 the Wehrmacht suffered a major defeat at the Battle of Moscow.
 This destroyed the myth of the invincibility of the German army, and showed that the blitzkrieg in the Soviet Union had failed.
 In April 1942, a map titled "The Danube area" was published in Germany, where the so-called "new annexed territories" of Bulgaria in Macedonia and Thrace were described as "territories under temporary Bulgarian administration".
 This was a failure for Sofia's official propaganda, which claimed to have completed the national unification of the Bulgarians.
 These events led to a rise in the partisans' manpower and prestige.

 In July 1942, Georgi Dimitrov announced the creation of the Fatherland Front (FF), on the underground radio station "Hristo Botev".
 It was a major anti-fascist coalition between the Communists, the Agrarians and the "Zveno" party.
 The FF demanded the non-participation of Bulgarian forces in the war against the USSR, the immediate return of Bulgarian occupation forces from Greek and Yugoslav territory, the repudiation of the union with Germany, a halt of the export of grain to Nazi Germany, friendly relations with the USSR, the United Kingdom and the United States, the restoration of civil freedoms, denunciation of non-constitutional laws, cessation of military actions against civil population, dismissal of all pro-fascist organizations and eradication of racial hatred.
 Despite the arrest and later execution of most of the Central Committee of the BCP (through betrayal by one of its members), the strength of the partisans continued to grow.
 In August 1943 the Bulgarian Social Democratic Workers Party joined the FF.
+The FF also was supplied by the Soviet armed forces and mainly contributed with various arm shipments and artillery pieces.
+Some of these would later end up in the hands of the opposing side but also in the hands of the Yugoslav Partisans active in Macedonia and southern Serbia.